Inviting Family and Friends to the Healing Process

 The hospital’s priority is the care and safety of patients.
 Patient visits may be restricted or limited for the following reasons:

-- Visitation poses a safety threat for the patient, other patients, physicians, associates or volunteers, including disruptive, threatening or violent behavior of any kind.
+Visitation poses a safety threat for the patient, other patients, doctors, associates or volunteers, including disruptive, threatening or violent behavior of any kind.

-- The patient has specific infection control needs requiring special precautions including patient isolation and disease outbreaks or epidemics such as H1N1, RSV, measles or other illness.
+The patient has specific infection control needs requiring special precautions, such as isolation.
+Causes may include disease outbreaks or epidemics such as H1N1, RSV, measles or a similar illness.

-Consult the patient care unit Charge RN if you have any questions about visitation.
+Consult the patient care unit charge nurse if you have any questions about visitation.

 For the health and safety of patients and visitors: